daily-demos/filler-word-removal/README.md

 ### Set up your environment

+Ensure that you have [FFmpeg](https://ffmpeg.org/) installed on your machine.

 1. Clone this repository.
 1. Copy the `.env.sample` file into `.env`.
 DO NOT submit your `.env` file to version control.
 1. If you wish to use Deepgram instead of Whisper, paste your Deepgram API key into the `DEEPGRAM_API_KEY` environment variable in `.env`